PhilHannent/winston-sqlserver/README.md

 ## Installation

 1. Follow the steps in [How to Access Windows Azure SQL Database from Node.js](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/sql-database/) to get the [node-sqlserver](//github.com/WindowsAzure/node-sqlserver/) package installed.
-2. Use npm to install [winston](//github.com/flatiron/winston/) and this package.
+2. Run `npm install winston-sqlserver`.
 3. In the database you will use for logging, execute `CreateLogTable.sql` to create a table of the form necessary for this package.

-More coming soon.

 ## Usage